Interested in installing a solar energy system on your home or business?

-Once you choose a contractor, that installer will work with you to submit a complete application and other necessary documents to the Delaware Energy Office, which manages the application process.
-If your grant request is approved, you, the contractor and the Delaware Energy Office will work together to make sure the Co-op has proper documentation for your project.
+Once you choose a contractor, that installer will work with you to submit a complete application to Delaware Electric Cooperative.
+If your grant request is approved, you, the contractor and DEC will work together to make sure the Co-op has proper documentation for your project.

 This all depends on the size of the system, your energy consumption and the cost to purchase or lease the solar system.
 To help gauge changes in our rates, from 2000 to 2008, DEC averaged an annual rate increase of about two-percent.
 From 2008 to the present, our rates have fallen one-percent.
 Our overall cost for power, including energy and distribution charges averages 11 cents per kilowatt-hour, however you individual cost may vary depending on your rate.